 The acquisition of Twitter Inc. by the world’s richest man, Elon Musk, has been the year’s hottest business headline.
 The purchase appears to be a classic example of Activist Value Investing.

-Similarly, today we will talk about a stock – Atul Auto Ltd, which appears to be a real case of Activist Value Investing.
+Atul Auto Ltd, which appears to be a real case of Activist Value Investing and as of today this is the share price of Atul Auto Ltd.

 According to valuation guru Aswath Damodaran –